Days out for less than £15

 3. Cheap Eats at Borough Market

 Arguably London’s most popular stop for internationally fresh food, Borough Market appeals to all from grub lovers to market stall wanderers.
 Simply cross the bridge over the river and you’ll be there from Fenchurch Street station in less than 25 minutes.
-The food is delicious and affordable, perfect for post Christmas.
+The food is delicious and affordable.

 4. Spitalfields City Farm